 But now, I know.
 I know that as a young girl I would need that strong spirit that God created in me.
-I know that as many times as people yelled at me, hit me, or told me I was nothing, that I would cry and feel lost but I would never be broken.
+I know that as many times as people yelled at me, strike me, or told me I was nothing, that I would cry and feel lost but I would never be broken.
 I would deal with the hurt, try and understand these people in my life who blamed me for things that were not my fault, and pick myself up and move on.
 I remained unbroken.
 God gave me strength that I didn’t always understand or realized I had.

 Have you ever heard this quote from L.P.
 Hartley, “The past is a foreign country; they do things differently there.”

 So now here I am.
 Here we are.
 You and me.
 We’re different.
 And yet, we’re the same, because this strength was there all along.

 She has a smile that tells you it will all be okay.
 She’s been there, and she knows.